 Any viewing and promotional material submitted to the Festival cannot be returned to the Applicant and will remain in our archives.

-It is the sole responsibility of the Applicant to ensure that the contact information provided to the Festival is correct during the entire Festival selection and organisation period (from 15 February to November 2018).
+It is the sole responsibility of the Applicant to ensure that the contact information provided to the Festival is correct during the entire Festival selection and organisation period (October-November 2022).

 The Festival is under no obligation to provide to the Applicant or any other representative of the film submitted any comments or feedback regarding the submitted